 The exploration of the ocean has never stopped since the great explorers of the 15th and 16th centuries, but has simply evolved to become more in-depth, competitive and adventurous.
 By the beginning of the twentieth century, most of the Earth’s waters had been explored, and ocean travel was more about keeping records than discovering new places.
 It was the year 1895, when the American Joshua Slocum made the first man to sail alone around the world.
 He kept upright during the three-year journey, damming the supplies of islands along the way, and his safe return home in 1898 consolidated his place in the history books.

-Special thank you to this los angeles dui lawyer for sponsoring our post today.
+Special thank you to these General Contractors Boise Idaho for sponsoring our post today.